 Article by Richard Mallory Allnutt

-In recent weeks, the Smithsonian’s National Air & Space Museum has added three new aircraft to its public exhibition space at their Stephen F. Udvar-Hazy Center in Chantilly, Virginia.
+In recent weeks, the Smithsonian’s National Air and Space Museum has added three new aircraft to its public exhibition space at their Steven F. Udvar-Hazy Center in Chantilly, Virginia.
 The first of these aeroplanes is the museum’s Sikorsky JRS-1 flying boat.
 While this aircraft has been at the facility for some years now, it has always been far from view in the Mary Baker Engen Restoration Hangar.
 NASM personnel recently moved it into the main display hall to make temporary storage space available for exhibits coming from the main campus in Washington, DC while that facility undergoes a major refit.

 The JRS-1 is a sizable aircraft, and the only complete example of its type to survive (although there are two extant Sikorsky S-43s, from which the JRS derives).
 The Smithsonian’s JRS-1 served in the U.S. Navy as Bu.1063.
 It was based at Ford Island during the Japanese attack on Pearl Harbor of December 7th, 1941, and actually took off during the melee to search for the Japanese fleet with Ensign Wesley Hoyt Ruth at the controls.
 Somehow, this ungainly looking and defenseless aircraft survived the Japanese onslaught unscathed and, indeed, the heavy American antiaircraft fire peppering the sky all around her.
 She came within a few dozen miles of locating the enemy carriers too.
 Ruth, along with the pilots of four other Navy Utility Squadron One JRS flying boats which got airborne that day received the Navy Cross for his bravery.
 The Navy modified their JRS-1s to carry depth charges soon after entering WWII, and they carried out long-distance reconnaissance missions from Hawaii on the lookout for the enemy fleet and submarines.
 Bu.1603 served in this role until September 5th, 1942, after which it returned to the U.S. mainland for a complete overhaul in California.
 Following refurbishment, the aircraft received an assignment to Moffett Field, near Santa Clara, California, in August, 1943 for use with Fleet Airship Wing Three.
 The Navy officially struck her off charge in August, 1944, whereupon she went into storage for a brief period before moving to Bush Field in Augusta, Georgia in March, 1945.
 The flying boat then arrived for service at N.A.C.A.
 Langley Memorial Aeronautical Laboratory, Langley Field, Virginia (now NASA Langley) on April 26th, 1945, where she became NACA 242.